 I tuck them into bed and get ready to call it a night.
 Where has the time gone?
 I lay in bed thinking about them and wishing I could have spent more time with them and enjoyed their company, yet I was irritable and neglected to pay attention.
 I am filled with guilt.

-Most nights I am woken up by a cry for mommy, or a little tap on the shoulder to climb into our bed and snuggle next to us.
+Most nights I am woken up by a cry for mommy, or a little tap on the shoulder to climb into my bed and snuggle next to me.
 I barely glance over as I pull him up on the bed.
 The sun rises, my alarm sets off into the same monotonous tone every morning (snooze , snooze and snooze again!) , I am tired, but I am a Mom, so we do it all over, again.

 The Weekend arrives, and is generally taken up by running errands and trying to catch up with life in general.